-Proposed Exam Topics (Subject to Revision)
+Proposed Exam Topics (These are approximate and subject to revision)

-Mid-term Exam I: Units 1-2
+Mid-term Exam I: Units 1 - 4

-Mid-term Exam II: Units 3-5
+Mid-term Exam II: Units 5 -7

-Mid-term Exam III: Units 6-8
+Mid-term Exam III: Units 8 - 9

-Final Exam: All of the above.
+Final Exam: All of the above (Yes, it is definitely cumulative)

-What You Will Learn in Chem 320N This course is designed around a simple idea.
+What You Will Learn in Chem 320M/328M

+This course is designed around a simple idea.
 By the time a student has finished he or she should be able to look at a molecule and then predict how it will react under various conditions.
 In order to do this, you will learn about molecular three-dimensional structure and bonding, as well as the answer to the most important question in chemistry; where are the electrons?
-If vou understand where electrons are located in three-dimensional space around a molecule, then you will be able to predict how that molecule will react under various conditions.
+If you understand where electrons are located in three-dimensional space around a molecule, then you will be able to predict how that molecule will react under various conditions.
 Predicting reactions, based on a few fundamental principles, is vastly easier than trying to memorize all of the different reactions.
 Strive to understand and predict, not memorize and forget.

-A major difference between CH320M/CH328M and CH320N is that CH320N introduces many more ways to make carbon-carbon bonds, so the synthesis possibilities are a great deal more interesting!
-In addition, you will be referred to the Seven Golden Rules of Chemistry that explain almost everything you will learn about molecules in Organic Chemistry.
+In addition, you will be referred to the Golden Rules of Chemistry that explain almost everything you will learn about molecules in Organic Chemistry.
 Understanding the seven golden rules of chemistry will allow you to correctly predict the mechanism of a new reaction based on the relative energies of different possible reaction intermediates.
 You will also be able to predict which of the possible products will predominate.
-Finally, you will be able to make good guesses at the physical properties of new molecules, such as their solubities, stabilities, reactivites, relative boiling points or melting points, etc.
+Finally, you will be able to make good guesses at the physical properties of new molecules, such as their solubilities, stabilities, reactivities, relative boiling points or melting points, etc.